mschlech/SoundCloudWallpaper/README.md

 A homescreen wiht the livewallpaper
 ![HomeScreen surfing on soundcloud wave](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudpressbelowTitle.png) tapping on the title rotates the title, taping on the track owner fetches randomly the next track.
-Double tap invokes a mimetype references app(like soundcloud app or browser)
+Double tap invokes a mimetype referenced app(like soundcloud app or browser)

 ## Dependencies
  * requires Android 2.3.3